leomil72/pRNG/README.txt

 byte value = prng.getRndByte();
 unsigned int = prng.getRndInt();
+unsigned long = prng.getRndLong();

-getRndByte() will return a random byte (in the range 0..255) while getRndInt() will return a random unsigned int (in the range 0..65535).
+getRndByte() will return a random byte (in the range 0..255) while getRndInt() will return a random unsigned int (in the range 0..65535), and getRndLong() will return a random insigned long integer (0..4294967295).

 ***********************